rallets/react-flux-typescript-demo/README.md

 In addition I tried to convert to Typescript where possible without a complete rewrite.

-In my opinion this is not a good example of Typescript-first project-design, so just use it as a reference to strongly type this course example.
+This example project was not designed to use Typescript, so just use it as a reference to strongly type the existing code.

 ## Available Scripts